shriv/shriv-portfolio/content/project/maritime-connectivity/index.md

 #### Disclaimer
 The contents and figures in this post are not official outputs from the Ministry of Transport.
-They are research-oriented exploratory analyses for policymaking.
+They are research-oriented exploratory analyses intended as demonstrations of approaches and techniques relevant to public sector data science.